-In general, platted lots should be located outside of the 100-year floodplain limits.
+In general, platted lots must be located outside of the 100-year floodplain limits.
 An exception is made for zoning districts where residential lot sizes exceed 2.5 acres, in which case lots may be platted within the 100 year floodplain limits, provided an easement and building envelopes are established.
 That being the minimum criteria, subdivision layout should also consider the size of the tributary watershed and higher degrees of protection where 500-year floodplains have been identified, the stability of the drainageway and anticipated improvements in the floodplain, access and trail requirements adjacent to the floodplain, the proximity of steep or vertical banks relative to the location of lot lines, the potential for the channel to migrate horizontally over time, topography of the proposed lots, and the differences in elevation between the flooding elevation and potential structure locations.
+It is not advisable and the County will not allow lot lines to be placed immediately adjacent to the floodplain limits without consideration of all these factors.